LukeGrahamLandry/franca/backend/README.md

 - arm abi fixes
   - respect the platform register (it gets zeroed when you context switch on macos).
   - large FHA (ie. struct of 4 doubles)
+- Insert raw asm bytes in function bodies with arbitrary input/output/clobber register lists.
+  > currently very limited: you pick specific registers, do your own assembling, can't reference symbols.
+  > but it lets you access instructions that we don't know about without calling convention spilling overhead.
+  > example use case: a c compiler implementing `__builtin_clzl` as a single instruction.
+  > (not well tested because franca doesn't use it yet but it will likely be converted eventually).
 - Removed several codegen optimisations until we have a solid foundation (but I want to bring them back eventually).
   - all: load float constants from memory (instead of using int immediate + fmov)
   - arm: bit field immediate to load int more constants in a single instruction